StormyDragon/python-flist/README.md

 Python module for F-List

-This requires python 3.3 with asyncio or is in the standard library of python 3.4 For HTTP requests the aiohttp module is used.
+This module requires python 3.5
-The websockets module is used.
+For HTTPS and websockets the aiohttp module is used.